-Congratulations on your orders to USS Blue Ridge (LCC 19), the flagship for Commander, U.S. Seventh Fleet.
-We are forward deployed in Yokosuka, Japan; a historic naval facility located 45 miles southwest of Tokyo.
+Congratulations on your orders to USS BLUE RIDGE (LCC 19), Command Ship for Commander, SEVENTH Fleet.
+We are forward deployed in Yokosuka, Japan; a large naval facility, located 45 miles southwest of Tokyo.
+Our mission is to provide support to Commander, SEVENTH Fleet, while conducting sustained operations at sea.
+You will find duty on BLUE RIDGE professionally challenging and personally rewarding.